abcdbug/dbug/R_MultiAssayExperiment/README.md

 Every `MultiAssayExperiment` object consists of 3 types of data:

 1. *experiments*
-	- used for storing the actual values/observations
+	- used for storing the actual values/observations (e.g., a matrix with read counts per gene per sample)
 	- think of it as a list of tables, one for every assay/type of experiment
 	- can be accessed in numerous ways (see below), e.g. via `assays(mae)`, which will return a list of value matrices for every single experiment
 	- the values for every type of assay can be supplied as simple matrices or `SummarizedExperiment` or any kind of data set that meets some basic requirements (see the slides for more info)
 2. *colData*
   - `DataFrame` (bioconductor's improved `data.frame`) with __information about the samples__, e.g., details about the patients, different mice, different time points - whatever you choose to be your smallest unit of interest
 3. *sampleMap*
-  * this is what binds everything (i.e., the values from the assays and the sample information) together
+  * this is what connects everything (i.e., the values from the assays and the sample information)
-  * for every single column of _every_ type of experiment, you this contains the information about which patient it belongs to, i.e., it provides the mapping between the row.names of `colData` (e.g. patient IDs) and the col.names of all the assays stored in `experiments`
+  * for every single column of _every_ type of experiment, this table provides the mapping between the `row.names` of `colData` (e.g. patient IDs) and the `col.names` of all the assays stored in `experiments`
   * needs three columns:
     * "assay": e.g., "RNAseq", "proteomics"
     * "primary": e.g. identifier of the patient or the mouse or the time point or whatever you choose as the content of the rows for `colData`)